 Forced Labour in Canadian Supply Chains

-The measures introduced through former Bill S-211, An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to amend the Customs Tariff (the Act), aim to increase industry awareness and transparency and drive businesses to improve practices.
+The Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act (Supply Chains Act), aims to increase industry awareness and transparency and drive businesses to improve practices.

-Manitoba Hydro International Ltd. (MHI) seeks to comply and abide by the principles and requirements of the Act.
-MHI meets the reporting thresholds under the Act.
-Below, please find a link to MHI’s Report on Supply Chain in compliance with these reporting requirements.
+Manitoba Hydro International Ltd. (MHI) seeks to comply and abide by the principles and requirements of the Supply Chains Act.
+MHI met the reporting threshold under the Supply Chains Act in 2024 and again, this year, in 2026.
+Below, please find a link to MHI’s 2024 and 2026 Reports on Supply Chain in compliance with these reporting requirements.
+MHI did not meet the reporting threshold in 2025 and therefore, no report was produced for that year.